KayKozaronek/cheri_chronicles/_posts/2022-06-29-Weekly-Goals-Template.md

 # Goals:

-- This week I want to focus on XYZ.
+- This week I want to focus on XYZ ...
-- It seems like this is particularly valuable because
+- It seems like this is particularly valuable because ...
--
+- I hope to achieve ...
+- This could enable me to do ...
+- How and to whom am I useful this week?

 | **What** | **Comment** | **Done**           | **Points** |
 |----------|-------------|--------------------|------------|